gustavodido/gustavodido.github.io/index.md

 Usually, more introvert people have challenges when _invading_ someone else's space and prefer asynchronous communication.
 My preference is always a face to face conversation, but I must say that I am more hesitant to give you a call and I rather send you a text message or even an email before calling you.

+I am also very critical and ask a lot of questions.
+Some people feel challenged because of that and it is not my intention at all.
+Please, if you felt that way, share it to me.

 #### Responsiveness

 If you have a request, you probably are inside my personal backlog, so I will _always_ come back to you.
 Also, unless I can fufill your request in a timely fashion, I will you give a sense of when it will be done.
 This is really nice, but I also expect this from my colleagues.

 Please, don't share the _too busy_ argument with me.

+#### Crucial conversations

+I have been in many situations when I was required to have very _sensitive_ conversation with people:

+- Harassments issues inside the team
+- Laying off people
+- Underperforming team members
+- Team members with unsuitable atitude
+- Personal improvement plans

+In all examples above, you will be presented with the facts and I truly expect maturity and professionalism in this kind of conversations.

 ### What gives me energy?